 Swiss yodels are sung in dialect and are usually about love of the homeland and nature or about socialising.
 Since yodel songs are sung at a leisurely pace, they are ideal for learning new words in Swiss German.
 This old Swiss tradition offers not only the pleasure of listening but also the opportunity to learn Swiss German on the side.

 How much do you understand already?

 Test yourself!
 How much do you understand of this excerpt from the Swiss yodel “D’Jodler” by Max Huggler?

 fröhlich söll ä Jutz erklinge,

 und au s’Alphorn isch derby.“

-As you can see, you really can learn Swiss German from yodel songs!
+As you see, you can actually learn Swiss German while listening to yodelling songs.